Locating Literature, Lived Religion, and Lives in the Himalayas: The Van Manen Collection

 Project Goals

-The project's goal is the examination of the Van Manen Collection as a whole using historical, ethnographic, and philological methods.
-This will be achieved by employing Digital Humanities methods through which the origins of the texts and artifacts can be traced, mapped, and made available, linking them to other editions in online databases as well as to local Tibetan archives.
+The project's goal is the examination of the Van Manen Collection as a whole using historical, ethnographic, and philological methods, and by employing Digital Humanities methods through which the origins of the texts and artifacts can be traced, mapped, and made available.
+This will link them to other editions in online databases as well as to local Tibetan archives.

 Research Focus